 I frequently used chloride test strips with children during Creek Freaks stream monitoring events.
 After the kids figured out that chloride gets in the water through salt (sodium chloride), they sometimes asked if that is normal or if the fish can just live with salty water like they do in the ocean.
 Unfortunately, most freshwater fish cannot adapt to salt in the water.
 Salt can also be harmful to the aquatic macroinvertebrates that we look for during stream monitoring – these freshwater bugs can only tolerate so much salt before the stream becomes uninhabitable.

 The Cost to You

 We all know that fast food and convenience munchies are often laden with salt.
 But did you know that we use more than 10 times the amount of salt on our roads than is used in all American food processing each year?
 Doctors have become increasingly concerned that as road salt infiltrates our drinking water supplies, it can cause problems for people with high blood pressure because water treatment plants cannot remove all the extra sodium.

 Road salt can hurt your wallet too.
 Rust damage due to road salt can shorten the life of your car (and drop the resale value).
 Road salt and its application cost the U.S. some $2.3 billion a year – much of that paid through your tax dollars!
 One study in Ohio found that the state uses 176 pounds of road salt per person each year.

 Traveling safely is important to us all.
 However, we need to ensure efforts to keep our roads safe do not destroy water quality in the process.

-It’s easy to check how much salt is in your local stream using chloride test strips, which provide an instant reading.
-Start collecting data now to get a long-term look at chloride levels and the health of local streams.
+It’s easy to check how much salt is in your local stream using chloride test strips, which provide an instant reading – and you can get a FREE chloride test kit from the Izaak Walton League!
+Sign up for your free kit and start collecting data now to get a long-term look at chloride levels and the health of your local streams.